DataMedSci/yagit/docs/source/gamma_index.rst

 If the DTA value at :math:`\vec{r_r}` point is less than or equal to the value of the acceptance criterion (e.g., 3 mm), then this point passes the test.
 Otherwise, it fails.

-The drawback of this method is that it encounters difficulties in low gradient areas, where minor dose misalignments may require a large search radius (large DTA value).
+The drawback of this method is that it encounters difficulties in low-gradient areas, where minor dose misalignments may require a large search radius, resulting in a large DTA value.

 Gamma function and gamma index
 ------------------------------

 To overcome the disadvantages of DD and DTA, the gamma index was developed.
-Before calculating it, it is necessary to first determine the gamma function, which combines DD and DTA.
+First, it is necessary to calculate the gamma function, which combines DD and DTA.
 In the case of the DTA component, only the distance is calculated without taking into account the condition of equal doses.